 Mature age

-Under social security legislation, depending on their age and how long they have been receiving payment for, job seekers aged 55 years and over may choose to satisfy their mutual obligation requirements through approved voluntary work, suitable paid work (including self-employment), or a combination of these activities.
+Under social security legislation, depending on their age and how long they have been receiving payment for, job seekers aged 55 years and over may choose to fully meet their mutual obligation requirements through approved voluntary work, suitable paid work (including self-employment), or a combination of these activities.

-In their first 12 months on payment, job seekers aged 55 to 59 can generally satisfy their mutual obligation requirements through 30 hours per fortnight of paid work, or 30 hours per fortnight of a combination of approved voluntary work and paid work (where at least 15 hours per fortnight must be in paid work).
-After 12 months on payment, these job seekers can satisfy their mutual obligation requirements if they undertake at least 30 hours per fortnight of approved voluntary work, paid work or any combination of these activities.
+In their first 12 months on payment, job seekers aged 55 to 59 can generally fully meet their mutual obligation requirements through 30 hours per fortnight of paid work, or 30 hours per fortnight of a combination of approved voluntary work and paid work (where at least 15 hours per fortnight must be in paid work).
+After 12 months on payment, these job seekers can fully meet their mutual obligation requirements if they undertake at least 30 hours per fortnight of approved voluntary work, paid work or any combination of these activities.

-Mature age principal carer parents (that is, those who are aged 55 and over) whose hours drop below 30 hours in the fortnight with a reasonable excuse will be given 2 further consecutive fortnights to increase their hours back above the 30 hours per fortnight threshold.
+Those who are aged 55 and over whose hours drop below 30 hours in the fortnight with a reasonable excuse will be given 2 further consecutive fortnights to increase their hours back above the 30 hours per fortnight threshold.
 If they do not restore their hours within these 2 further consecutive fortnights, they will be considered to no longer be fully meeting their requirements.

 Principal carer parents & those with an assessed partial capacity to work

-Principal carer parents (1.1.P.412) and job seekers with an assessed partial capacity to work (1.1.P.65) are able to fully meet their requirements through 30 hours per fortnight of paid work, study (where the 30 hours of study includes both contact and non-contact hours), or a combination of paid work and study totalling at least 30 hours per fortnight.
+Principal carer parents (1.1.P.412) and job seekers with an assessed partial capacity to work (1.1.P.65) are able to fully meet their requirements through 30 hours per fortnight of paid work, study (including both contact and non-contact hours), or a combination of paid work and study totalling at least 30 hours per fortnight.
 Principal carer parents receiving PES, and undertaking full-time study, are also taken to be fully meeting their requirements.

 Where principal carer parents have shared care of children and work irregular hours over a fortnight (for example, they may work 30 hours one week and no hours the next), mutual obligation requirements are considered to have been met where the job seeker works sufficient hours - during both their care and non-care days/weeks - to meet their mutual obligation requirements over a 4-week period.

-In some circumstances principal carer parents can also satisfy their mutual obligation requirements by undertaking voluntary work either by itself or in combination with approved study and/or paid work for a combined total of at least 30 hours per fortnight.
-Principal carer parents under 55 can only use voluntary work to fully meet their part-time mutual obligation requirements if the particular voluntary work is approved by their employment services provider.
+Before 1 April 2025, employment services providers can approve voluntary work for principal carer parents (either by itself or in combination with other approved fully meeting activities) in limited circumstances.
 Providers can only approve voluntary work for a principal carer parent job seeker if ALL the following conditions are met, in addition to the general voluntary work approval requirements (3.11.3.30):

 Act reference: SS(Admin)Act section 40R Persons engaged in work